Letters and Sciences / Baltimore, MD

-What major/career path do you plan to pursue and how did you select that path?
+What major/career path do you plan on pursuing and how did you select that path?

-Activities I do outside of class or community service/volunteer activities I'm involved in:
+Activities I do outside of class or community service/volunteer activities I'm involved with:

 Aside from academics, what else do you hope to take away from your time at Maryland?

 While at Maryland I hope I learn how to maintain an appropriate work-life balance.
 I always feel as though I am either wasting time slacking off or that I am stretching myself too thin.
 Because of this, I haven't had the opportunity to really learn as much as I'd like about myself outside of my academic career.
 While I have such a wonderful support system, such as the one I have found at Maryland, I would like to push myself in and out of academics until I find a balance in my life where I can be satisfied.

 After I graduate I would like to immediately enter the job market in search of gateway opportunities into a software engineering career.
 I would like to work remotely for just a few months so that I can live and experience life somewhere overseas.
 With the skills and connections I have and will develop, I would like to do work as an advocate for equity in education through the lens of education technology.

 My favorite part of being a Maryland Promise Scholar: